 NB!
 The following does not apply to the processing of data of legal persons and organisations.
 If you contact us on behalf of a legal person or an organisation, please use the professional contact information.

 1.1.
 Data subject – a natural person whose personal data is processed, e.g. the website or service user, newsletter subscriber.

 1.2.
 Personal data – any data concerning the data subject which allows them to be directly or indirectly identified.
-E.g. data (name, e-mail, telephone number, address, etc.) that have become known to EAS by the data subject or on the basis of their consent.
+E.g. data (name, e-mail, telephone number, address, etc.) that have become known to Estonian Business and Innovation Agency by the data subject or on the basis of their consent.

 1.3.
 Processing of personal data – any automated or non-automated operation performed on personal data or a set of such data, including the collection, documentation, organisation, structuring, storage, adjustment and amendment, enquiring, consultation, use, disclosure by forwarding, dissemination or otherwise making available, alignment or combination, restriction, deletion or destruction.

 1.4.
 Personal data breach – a security breach leading to the accidental or unlawful destruction, loss, amendment or unauthorised disclosure of or access to processed personal data.

 1.6.
 Controller – a natural or legal person, public authority, agency or any other body which, alone or jointly with others, determines the purposes and means of personal data processing.
 Estonian Business and Innovation Agency is the controller of the personal data of website users.

 1.7.
 Processor – a natural or legal person, public or local government authority which processes personal data on behalf of Estonian Business and Innovation Agency.